 Name Age

 County Years of Work

-MACHINE BUTTONHOLES AND COVERED Attach a sample of a machine buttonhole and covered button.
-W the button for which it was made.
-Sew the covered button onto a button can be buttoned. ith your buttonho ole, also attacl
+MACHINE BUTTONHOLES AND COVAttach a sample of a machine buttonhole and covered the button for which it was made.
+Sew the covered but button can be buttoned. button.
+With your buttonho ole, also attacl

-Does your machine buttonhole meet the following criteria?
+Does your machine buttonhole meet the following crite eria?
 Yes No

 Buttonhole is straight and on grain

-Stitches are smooth and even

-Threads are secured properly
+Stitches are smooth and even Threads are secured properly

 Thread matches fabric

 Buttonhole is cut open smoothly

 Does your covered button meet the following criteria?

-Yes No
+7.1 Yes No

 Fabric is appropriate for covering

-No puckers or pleats

-Back is securely attached
+No puckers or pleats Back is securely attached

 Form does not show on top

-MACHINE DUETONHOLE ON
+MACHINE BUTTONHOLE COVERED BUTTO ON